jasondavies/rectangle-free/README.md

 then recurse with memoization.
 For `5 x n`, the important optimization is canonicalization under row permutations and colour permutations.

+For `6 x n`, the Python version uses the same basic bucket idea, but with 60 pair-colour tokens.
+This is conceptually clean, but the state space gets large quickly, which is one reason the partition-based C solvers became the main path for wider `6 x n` computations.

 ### 2. Partition / structure-graph search

 Used by: